ESA-WEED-project/.github/python_dev_environment/README.md

 - import environment by using the yml file in the repository
   ```
   conda env create -f <path>/weed_python_environment.yml

+  OR

+  conda env create -f <path>/weed_python_environment_linux.yml
   ```
-- OR create the dev environment in this order (win or linux) by hand
+- OR create the dev environment in this order (win) by hand
   ```
   conda create --name weed python=3.12
   conda activate weed